haim1022/Update-AD-distribution-list/Readme.md

 ### Code Customization
 #### You can always look for the "#Changes required here" tag in the code itself
 In order to use this application you will need to customize a few global variables:
-$availableDivisions - an array of your company’s available divisions as they will be displayed for the user in the drop down menu. a$distributionLists - an array of the actual distribution lists as they appear in your Active directory.
+$availableDivisions - an array of your company’s available divisions as they will be displayed for the user in the drop down menu.
+$distributionLists - an array of the actual distribution lists as they appear in your Active directory.

 ## Code